Saint-Étienne-de-Baïgorry

-Saint-Étienne-de-Baïgorry (/fr/; Baigorri) is a commune in the Pyrénées-Atlantiques department in south-western France, belonging to the communauté d'agglomération du Pays Basque ("Consortium of communes of the Basque Country").
+Saint-Étienne-de-Baïgorry (/fr/; Sant Estève de Baigorri; Baigorri) is a commune in the Pyrénées-Atlantiques department in south-western France, belonging to the communauté d'agglomération du Pays Basque ("Consortium of communes of the Basque Country").
 It is part of the former province of Lower Navarre.
-It borders the municipality of Baztan to the west (Spain, access via the Izpegi Pass).
+To the west, it borders the Spanish municipality of Baztan, which is accessed via the Izpegi Pass.

 It is the main access to the Aldudes valley, having nearby the Castle, Château d'Etchaux, the river through the place being known as the river Nive des Aldudes.

 The town is home to the renowned Day of Navarre (Nafarroa Eguna), a festival attracting a massive turnout (by thousands) from the Spanish and French side of Navarre in early May intended to strengthen ties between both Navarrese territories and affirming their common Basque identity.